AdrishMaity/adrishmaity.github.io/README.md

-This is my personal webpage containig information about my activity in the world of open source.
+This is my personal webpage containing information about my activity in the world of open source.